lllllllillllllillll/DweebUI/README.md

 * I haven't used Github very much, and I'm still new to Javascript
 * This is the first project I've ever released, and I'm sure it's full of plenty of bugs and mistakes.
+* I probably should have waited a lot longer to share this :|

 Requirements: Fresh Install of Debian 12.2